PBCTF 2021

 - We need to brute force the

-consist of the allowed characters.
+new_block2string until the correct value ofnew_block3consist of the allowed characters.

 Solution